 Developed in conjunction with Indiana University's Center on Philanthropy, these courses help community foundation staff, board members and volunteers master the unique aspects of the community foundation field.
 Participants learn about effective practices, get helpful tools and information, and have the opportunity to network with others in the field.
 Comprehensive and engaging, these courses are an efficient and affordable way to increase participants' knowledge of the field.

 *Council events are not opportunities for solicitation of any kind, including asking for business, fund management, or grants.
 All types of solicitation are strictly prohibited.
 For more information, read our no solicitation policy.

-- Discuss governance and board responsibilities respectives to their goals and responsibilities
+Discuss governance and board responsibilities respective to their roles and goals

-Ascertain key tips and tools about stewarship, accoutability and fiduciary responsibilities within your community foundations
+Ascertain key tips and tools about stewardship, accountability and fiduciary responsibilities within your community foundations

 Discover ways to set grantmaking priorities and understand roles in community leadership